 You'll Never Guess Why

 According to the documents, William Dunnegan, the attorney for North Jersey Media Group, which publishes The Record of Bergen County, says that on Dec.
-22, 2014 - four days after the two sides agreed in principle to settle the case - lawyers for SarahPac, Palin's campaign organization, "asserted that there must be a broad confidentiality clause."
+22, 2014 - four days after the two sides agreed in principle to settle the case - lawyers for SarahPac, Palin's campaign organization, "asserted that there must be a broad confidentiality clause.""We have confirmed with our client, and accept your offer of a $15,000 settlement," Palin attorney Brian Farkas wrote in a Dec.
+18, 2014, email that Dunnegan filed with the court.
+"We assume that this will include a mutual confidentiality/non-disparagement clause in the stipulation of discontinuance."

 "Shortly thereafter, Palin's counsel, Ronald Coleman, Esq., told me that Palin required a confidentiality clause because her political action committee did not want any hint of a compromise associated with her name," Dunnegan writes.